Overview

 "channelId": "<your-channel-id>"

-The Dead Letters page (/dashboard/jobs) collects Replay Jobs and Forward Logs that have exhausted all automatic retry attempts.
+The Failed Deliveries page (/dashboard/jobs) collects Replay Jobs and Forward Logs that have exhausted all automatic retry attempts.
 It gives you a single place to triage, retry, or permanently discard delivery failures.

 What ends up here